-Pupils at Warminster School participate in a broad range of activities in their Physical Education lessons.
-Year 7 pupils are allocated a one hour lesson every week, whilst Years 8-11 participate in one hour every other week.
+Pupils participate in a broad range of activities in their Physical Education lessons.
+Year 7, 8 and 9 pupils are allocated a one-hour lesson every week, whilst Years 10 and 11 participate in one hour every fortnight.
 These lessons are the perfect introduction to the GCSE PE course that is offered in Year 10 and many of our successful candidates go on to study A level PE in the sixth form.
-GCSE is a popular option subject and it is the intention to aim for two groups each year.
+GCSE is a popular option subject, and it is the intention to aim for two groups each year.

-PE activities include: Health Realted Exercise, Gymnastics, Dance, Circuit Training, Cross Country, Racket Sports, Swimming and Athletics.
+PE activities include: Health Related Exercise, Gymnastics, Dance, Circuit Training, Cross Country, Racket Sports, Swimming and Athletics.

-The extensive playing fields feature five rugby pitches, six football pitches and six rounders pitches as well a grass cricket square.
+The extensive playing fields feature five rugby pitches, two football pitches and six rounders pitches as well a grass cricket square.
 There is also an artificial cricket pitch, a 400m grass athletics track, long and triple jump pits, throwing areas and high jump bed.
-We also have a 20yd outdoor swimming pool.
+We also have a 20-yard outdoor swimming pool.

-Students are encouraged to train and play for local clubs sides (where commitments allow) to develop their understanding of the major games.
-Opportunities to develop their coaching are also provided with leaders courses and coaching courses availabe in a number of sports.
+Pupils are encouraged to train and play for local clubs (where commitments allow) to develop their understanding of the major games.
+Opportunities to develop their coaching are also provided with leaders courses and coaching courses available in a number of sports.